You’re going to Brighton and you want to have some fun. There’s a lot of cool stuff going on, but where to begin?

 What about planning your own route and hoping for the best?
 Sounds like a lot of work trawling blog posts and reading reviews.
 And you’ll probably miss the hidden gems as all the blogs just list the same attractions.

 Will you find a route that makes the most of it, or just wander the promenade with everyone else?

 You know Brighton’s got loads of quirky shops, cool bars and restaurants, and plenty of history from Georgian tourism boom.
 It’s just a question of having fun seeing it all.

-See the main attractions like the Royal Pavilion.
 Spot things other people don't notice like the risqué comedian hiding near the Theatre Royal.

 Go at your own pace.
 Pop into cafes or bars along the route.
 There's no rush.

 Don't take our word for it: we're rated ★★★★★ on Tripadvisor with 94 reviews.